Overview of PAYE Settlement Agreements : Legislation - ITEPA

 PAYE Regulations may provide-

-- for a person to make a PAYE settlement agreement with an officer of Revenue and Customs; and
+- for a person to make a PSA with an officer of Revenue and Customs; and

 - to such extent as may be prescribed , for that person’s accountability, and the sums to be accounted for, in respect of income tax on general earnings of that person’s employees to be determined-